Anggun: 1994–1999: International breakthrough with Snow on the Sahara

-Following in June 1997, Anggun released her first French-language album, entitled Au nom de la lune.
-The album was a huge artistic departure from Anggun's earlier rock style, experimenting with world music and more adult contemporary sounds.
-Anggun described the album as "a concentration of all the musical influences of my life.
-I want to introduce Indonesia, but in a progressive way, in a lyric, in a sound, and mainly through me."
-The album's first single, "La neige au Sahara", quickly became a hit in France, peaking at number 1 on the French Airplay Chart and number 16 on the French Singles Chart.
-It became the most played single in France of 1997, with a total of 7,900 radio airplays, and was certified gold for shipment of 250,000 copies.
-Two more commercial singles, "La rose des vents" and "Au nom de la lune", were released to modest chart success.
+In June 1997, Anggun released her first French-language album, entitled Au nom de la lune, an artistic departure experimenting with world music and adult contemporary sounds.
+The album's first single, "La neige au Sahara", became a hit in France, reaching number three on SNEP's airplay chart and number 16 on its sales chart,.
+It became the most played French-language song of 1997, with a total of 7,900 radio airplays, and was certified gold for 250,000 copies.
 The album peaked at number 34 on the French Albums Chart and sold over 150,000 copies in France and Belgium.
-Anggun received a nomination for the La révélation de l'année award (Revelation of the Year/Best New Artist) in Victoires de la Musique (a Grammy Award-equivalent in the French music scene).
-She attended and performed her song on French TV show, Tapis rouge, and Céline Dion also attended as guest.
-They met each other in person for the first time and they sang Aretha Franklin's hits, Chain of Fools and (You Make Me Feel Like) A Natural Woman together alongside other guest stars.
+Anggun received a nomination for Best New Artist at the 1998 Victoires de la Musique.